 Products listed in this article aren’t guaranteed to make money but craft businesses that incorporate these three elements will likely have an easier time making money.

-And if you’re interested in which handmade products are trending, check out:
+If you’re interested in which handmade products are trending, check out:

 To make money, you must have profits.